 1. Layer Textures Like A Pro

-A few winters ago I started doubling throws on the sofa and it instantly made the room feel warmer and calmer.
-Mixing textures worked better than adding more colors.
+A few winters ago, a friend of mine started doubling the throws on her sofa, and it instantly made the room feel warmer and calmer.
+Mixing textures worked far better than adding more colors.

 How To Pull It Off